nickdibartolo1/Project-1-MLB-Player-Info-website/README.md

 # Project-1-MLB-Player-Info-website
 A website for obtaining information of Major League Baseball Players.

-Amongst the 4 main American sports, baseball is the only one that is currently active and in-season.
-Therefore it felt the most approriate to gather data from this sport.
+When you enter a player from any team

-When you enter a player from any team who is either a pitcher or a hitter Then their information will appear by Player ID
+Then their player information will appear
-When you enter a player who is neither a hitter or a pitcher Then the result will not show by Player ID
+When you enter a player who is not currently in the MLB Then the result will not show

 The site is compatible with most devices.
 The code automatically keeps the information up to date.